College of Humanities & Behavioral Sciences

 Matthews, NC Police Department: Organizational Assessment for Stratified Policing Implementation

-With funding from the Bureau of Justice Assistance National Training and Technical Assisstance Center, Drs.
-Santos are working with Chief Clark Pennington and the Matthews, NC Police Department (MPD) to implement Stratified Policing.
-To understand the policies, practices, and organizational culture of MPD, an organizational assessment is being conducted which includes an examination of current data and technology capabilities, crime analysis products, crime reduction policies and procedures, as well as the organizational structure and unit/personnel functions.
-An organizational survey was conducted about current crime reduction and problem solving practices, communication, leadership, accountability, and transparency.
+With funding from the Bureau of Justice Assistance National Training and Technical Assistance Center, Drs.
+Santos partnered with Chief Clark Pennington and the Matthews, NC Police Department (MPD) to implement Stratified Policing.
+To understand the policies, practices, and organizational culture of MPD, an organizational assessment was conducted which included an examination of data and technology capabilities, crime analysis products, problem-solving processes, crime reduction policies and procedures, as well as the organizational structure and unit/personnel functions.
+An organizational survey was conducted for officers and above about current crime reduction and problem solving practices, communication, leadership, accountability, and transparency.
 Dr. Santos spent two days onsite doing interviews and focus groups.
-The deliverable for this work is a report with specific recommendations for tailoring Stratified Policing to MPD's organizational structure and implementing the proactive crime reduction strategies best suited for MPD.
+The deliverable for this work was a report with specific recommendations for tailoring Stratified Policing to MPD's organizational structure and implementing the proactive crime reduction strategies best suited for MPD.

 Drs.
 Rachel and Roberto Santos present an overview of Stratified Policing to Matthews Police Departments supervisors, managers, and commanders, as part of the two-day site visit.

 Implementation of Evidence-Based Policing Strategies and Crime Analysis in Rural Police Departments in Southwest Virginia